mindspore-ai/docs/tutorials/training/source_en/use/load_dataset_image.md

     > Having `repeat` in the pipeline results in the execution of repeated operations defined in the entire pipeline, instead of simply copying the current dataset.
 So the order of the replica is different from that of the first copy after `shuffle`.

 ## Augmentation

+For the data augmentation operators supported by MindSpore and their detailed usage methods, please refer to the programming guide [Data Augmentation](https://www.mindspore.cn/doc/programming_guide/en/master/augmentation.html).

 The following tutorial demonstrates how to use the `c_transforms` module to augment data in the MNIST dataset.